ktauchathuranga/inline-cryptography-toolkit/README.md

 ## Acknowledgments

 - This extension uses **CryptoJS** for symmetric encryption, decryption, and hashing, and **node-forge** for RSA encryption and decryption.
-- Thanks to the contributors who helped make this extension more useful!